Keven Mealamu: Early life

 The grandson of Samoan immigrants, Mealamu was raised in Tokoroa where his father, a body building champion, worked at the local timber mill.
 The family eventually moved to Auckland due to the decline of the timber industry.
 He is a former student of Aorere College, where his brother and former Manu Samoa player Luke Mealamu currently works as a social worker.
 As a schoolboy he played as a flanker for New Zealand Under-16s and New Zealand Schools before switching to hooker in 1998.
 After finishing school he worked as an apprentice signwriter in case his rugby career did not work out.

 Career

 Mealamu made his provincial debut for Auckland in 1999 against North Harbour.
 He first played for the Blues in 2000, but had a stint with the Chiefs in 2002 – the same year he debuted for the All Blacks.
-In the 2005 British and Irish Lions tour Mealamu dumped the opposition captain, Brian O’Driscoll, off the ball causing him to be stretchered off and take no further part in the opening test match.
 Mealamu also made a fine contribution to the start of the All Blacks' 2006 Tri Nations campaign with two tries against the Wallabies during the first match.
 Mealamu captained the Blues through their 2006 Super 14 campaign, but was forced to relinquish the captaincy in 2007 due to his commitments to the All Blacks.
 In 2014, he made his 150th appearance for the Blues, becoming the first player in Super Rugby history to make 150 appearances for one team.